HubTou/PNU/_demos/logging1/README.md

     logging.critical("Critical message (program unable to continue)")
 ```

 * This function is just a showcase for the 5 logging functions you can call in your programs, with some explanations on the situation requiring their use.
 * Please note that the function names are all lowercase.
-That's a common source of mistakes as we'll see later on.
+That's a common source of mistakes as there are also all caps constants with the same names.
 * A critical level error should go with an immediate sys.exit() function call with a non zero return code.
 * For error level ones, your program should **ultimately** exit with a non zero code.